 By providing and transporting repair parts from Kenya through Juba to the Nuba Mountains, we enable residents to make simple repairs and replacement of parts, thereby helping themselves with access to clean water.

 Salera Village was lucky to have 15 bore holes…but 13 of them were inoperable.
 A $5,000 grant allowed them to fix six of the broken wells in the summer of 2019 and there are enough pipes left to fix more.

 Nuba Water Project provides Safi Drops to people in the Nuba Mountains.
 One drop of Safi in a gallon of dirty pond water will kill all the bacteria in 30 minutes, thereby proving clean water for people who have to gather water from lakes and ponds.

 The Nuba Water Project supports the education of Nuba refugees who have fled to South Sudan, Uganda or Kenya and would be unable to attend school otherwise due to the crisis in the Nuba Mountains.
 This financial support comes in the form of tuition, boarding school fees, books, and living expenses.

 Support has also been provided to secondary schools in the Nuba Mountains.

 University Scholarship Recipients

-Morsal intends to start medical school in Uganda in 2020 to become a surgeon.
-He currently works in the one hospital in the Nuba Mtns and is focused on returning to his home country to open another medical facility so people don’t have to walk so far for medical help.
+Morsal started medical school in Uganda in 2021 to become a surgeon.
+He previously worked in the one hospital in the Nuba Mtns and is focused on returning to his home country to open another medical facility so people don’t have to walk so far for medical help.

 Rania attended university in Kampala, Uganda.
-Her degree in public/community health has allowed her to make an impact helping her people in Khartoum and in the Nuba Mountains.
+Her degree in public/community health has allowed her to make an impact helping her people in Khartoum and in the Nuba Mountains through a mobile clinic.
 She was selected in the summer of 2019 to present at a Doctors without Borders conference in Geneva, Switzerland.